Skip to main content

 01 icon

-when the plan’s funded status is in the Deficit Zone, the SC would consider actions to improve the funded status of the Plan.
-These actions include increasing contributions, reducing benefits or a combination;
+When the plan’s funded status is in the Deficit Zone, the SC would consider actions to improve the funded status of the Plan.
+These actions include a combination of increasing contributions and reducing benefits;

 02 icon

-when the plan is in the Full Reserve Zone, opposite actions will be possible – reductions in contributions or increases in benefits;
+When the plan is in the Surplus Zone, opposite actions will be possible – reductions in contributions and increases in benefits;

 03 icon